-The State University of New York patent, inventions and copyright policy[1] provides for sharing between the inventor and the University of net royalty income from licensing of intellectual property.
-The policy allows for up to 45 percent of the net royalty to be provided to the creator of intellectual property as personal income.
-The remaining net royalties are returned to the campus president for distribution.
-This statement provides for distribution of this local campus allocation.
+The State University of New York Patents, Inventions and Copyright policy[1] provides for sharing between the inventor and the University of Net Royalty income from licensing of Intellectual Property.
+The policy allows for up to 45 percent of the Net Royalty to be provided to the Creator of Intellectual Property as personal income.
+The remaining Net Royalties are distributed by the campus president.
+This statement provides for distribution of the Binghamton campus allocation.